-- The Reebok Flexagon gets its inspiration from the unique shapes of origami, the Japanese art of folding paper.
-This cross-training shoe is made for men and women, and though both versions share the same silhouette, some differences make them suitable for the feet of both male and female athletes.
-These variations include the number of stretch bands and flex grooves used on the shoes.
-The men’s version also has a higher drop, 13 mm, compared to the 6-mm heel-to-toe height differential of the women’s model.
+The Reebok Flexagon gets its inspiration from the unique shapes of origami, the Japanese art of folding paper.
+This cross-training shoe comes in both men's and women's versions.
+Though both models share the same silhouette, some differences make them suitable for their respective gender.

 The midsole of the Reebok Flexagon doubles as its outsole.
 It is made to be hard-wearing to endure the abrasions of working out on various types of indoor and outdoor surfaces.
 Such high-friction areas as the toes and the heel are reinforced with rubber pods to extend their durability.

 The underside is adorned with a tread pattern that promotes traction in different directions.
 The outsole also features flex grooves at the forefoot, facilitating natural foot flexion.
 It can be noticed that the flex grooves on the women’s version extend to the arch area for maximized pliability.

 The Reebok Flexagon is equipped with the Astroride Flex TR foam.
 This cushioning technology is engineered to be soft to attenuate shock and flexible to promote movement.
 It is also made to be durable as it also serves as the outsole.

 The upper of this Reebok trainer uses an engineered mesh that adds flexibility to the shoe.
 The material is also breathable and allows air to cool the foot chamber.